Riptide (Vance Joy song)

-Background
+Description

 The song's first few chords and opening two lines were originally written at Joy's Glen Iris, Melbourne, home in 2008—the same song title was used, but he initially shelved the song.
 Years after his experience in university and a VFL career, Joy started doing open mic gigs in Melbourne, Australia, which eventually led to a legitimate music career.

 When recording the song in 2012, a year before the EP came out, Joy was writing a song that reminded him of the shelved "Riptide" draft from 2008—he then combined the 2008 effort with his current project at the time.
 A rough version of the song was uploaded on his personal Facebook account.
 Although the singer uploaded "...just the first verse and chorus," the encouraging response from Joy's friends and family encouraged him to persist with his music.
 Joy initially recorded and produced the song with drummer Edwin White in just one afternoon at Red Door Studios, in the Melbourne suburb of Brunswick.
 Additional production was subsequently completed by John Castle.
 In an interview, Joy said the title of the song came from a motel of the same name he used to go to with his family when he was a child.

-Composition

-"Riptide" is an indie folk, folk-pop, and alternative rock song composed in the key of C♯ major with a tempo of 100 beats per minute.
+"Riptide" is an indie folk, folk-pop, twee pop, and indie pop song.
+Musically, the sheet music for the song shows that it is in the key of D♭ major with a tempo of 100 beats per minute.
+Hannah Gilchrist of the Red Magazine says "...it feels like you should be sitting on a California beach drinking a bottle of beer while your friends frolic in the waves – no surprise it's inspired by the tracks of the 70s."

-Chart performance

 "Riptide" made its first chart appearance at 75 on the ARIA Singles Chart on 29 April 2013, later making its top 50 debut at 41 on 23 June.
 The song became a top 10 hit when charting at 10 on 28 July, peaking at number 7.
 For the remainder of the year, "Riptide" remained at the top 40 until on 2 February 2014, the song charted to a new peak of 6 from 35 in response to the song placed on the top of the Hottest 100 of 2013.
 The song holds the record for the most weeks in the top 100 of the ARIA Singles Chart (120 consecutive weeks), breaking the records previously held by Lady Gaga's "Poker Face" (106 weeks) and The Black Eyed Peas' "I Gotta Feeling" (105 weeks), both of which were in non-consecutive runs.
 Worldwide, the single has sold over 1 million copies.